“To eat is a necessity, but to eat intelligently is an art.” ― François de La Rochefoucauld

 - Have a Dessert: Remind yourself that you don’t have to say no to dessert because again, this black or white way of thinking is a good way to set yourself up for failure.
 So have a small piece, just be conscious of your portion sizes.

-- Follow a training plan, but be ready to adjust your daily routine to accommodate what’s really important during the holidays: spending time with family and friends.
-There isn’t a workout in the world that you “have to do” during the holidays that will make your 2018 season.
+- Follow a Training Plan, but be ready to adjust your daily routine to accommodate what’s really important during the holidays: spending time with family and friends.
+There isn’t a workout in the world that you “have to do” during the holidays that will make or break your 2021 season.
 Recognize this and take a practical approach to adjusting your prescribed training.
 Be committed to your plan but equally be flexible when family time calls.

-- On days that fall on and around Thanksgiving, New Year’s and other holidays, be committed to riding your bike regardless of how long you have.
+- Be Consistent: On days that fall on and around Thanksgiving, New Year’s and other holidays, be committed to riding your bike regardless of how long you have.
 Got 30-minutes of free time?
 Good, ride for 30-minutes.
 Keep your legs moving every single day, even if it means riding for a comically short amount of time.
 Remember the tortoise and the hare?
 The tortoise wins every time and in cycling, consistency to your training is the tortoise.
 Have all day on New Years Day?
-Ring in the new year with a 2 hour an 18-minute ride or 2018 kiloJoules or even 218 TSS!
+Ring in the new year with a 2 hour an 20-minute ride or 2020 kiloJoules or even 220 TSS!

-- Plan a 4 day block of training at Thanksgiving or a 7 day block in-between Christmas and New Year’s Day.
+- Challenge Yourself: Plan a 4 day block of training at Thanksgiving or a 7 day block in-between Christmas and New Year’s Day.
 Live in a cold weather climate?
-Take on a Rapha /Strava “Festive 500″challenge
+Hope on the training and take on a Strava Challenge!

-If you can commit and follow these tips, you’ll come out of the holiday season at least as fit as when you came into it!
+If you can practice these tips, you’ll come out of the holiday season happy, riding fast and fueled well!

 To discuss how your holiday survival training, please call 720.406.7444, or fill out a New Athlete Questionnaire to set up a Coaching Consultation.
 You can also check out our off season training plans here!